Italy's Renzi cuts local government in first step of ambitious agenda

 Italy’s third premier in a year and head of the 65th government since World War Two, Renzi is also pursuing an overhaul to the electoral system to end instability that has contributed to economic stagnation and corruption in politics.

-The lower house of parliament voted 260-158 on Thursday to eliminate the direct election of provincial governments in favor of handing over their management to officials selected by city councilors and mayors.
+The lower house of parliament voted 260-158 on Thursday to eliminate the direct election of provincial governments in favour of handing over their management to officials selected by city councillors and mayors.

 Italy’s 110 provincial governments, which oversee services like the maintenance of roads and schools, have long been considered a superfluous swathe of bureaucracy whose tasks could be delegated to others.